-You, the listener, are now invited to join us in reflection about the pedagogical potential of walking.
+You are now invited to join us in reflection about the pedagogical potential of walking.
 How and what do you learn while walking?

 Each original interview took place in a location chosen by the artist (between 2014 and 2018).
 The minimum duration of the interviews was two hours, therefore, the excerpts presented in the audio-visual portraits are highlights that were selected (by the curator/producer with the approval of the artists) from much lengthier, in-depth conversations.
 To learn more about the artists' work, please follow the provided links below each artist's biography.

 By featuring artists who are women, Walking With is an opportunity to nuance and enrich the international walking art discourse with their compelling stories.
 By making these interviews public as audio recordings, the intention is for the artists' ideas to be heard with the tones, timbres, rhythms, accents, pauses and inflections that emanate from their lived experiences.

 Tio'tia:ke - Mooniyang - Montréal is a culturally, politically and linguistically complex region.
 All of the contributing artists are capable of communicating in more than one language, but they chose to speak with me in English, which is my first language.
 Sylvie Cotton and Sylvie Laplante are the exception and they spoke in French, which is their first language (subtitles are provided).

 How to Listen ?